techidaily/site-win11-tips/source/_posts/post-update-failure-navigating-disconnect-in-windows-discord.md

 2. Type**%appdata%** in the Open field and press**Enter** .
 3. In the File Explorer window, right-click the**Discord** folder and select**Delete** .

  Once you've done that, head over to Discrod’s website or open the Microsoft Store to install the Discord app on your PC.
-And while you're at it, check out[how to eradicate leftovers from programs on Windows](https://www.makeuseof.com/windows-remove-leftovers-uninstalled-software/) to keep your PC squeaky clean.
+And while you're at it, check out [how to eradicate leftovers from programs on Windows](https://www.makeuseof.com/windows-remove-leftovers-uninstalled-software/) to keep your PC squeaky clean.

 ## Getting Discord Updated on Windows